raphaelmansuy/tutorials/08_tower_dev.md

 Picture this: It's 3 AM, and Sarah, a data engineer at a fast-growing fintech startup, is frantically debugging a production pipeline that's been failing for the past six hours.
 The issue?
 A dependency conflict between her local development environment and the production Kubernetes cluster.
 Sound familiar?

 This scenario plays out thousands of times daily across data teams worldwide.
-According to recent industry surveys, data engineers spend 60-70% of their time on infrastructure and environment management rather than actual data engineering [^10].
+According to recent industry surveys, data engineers spend 60-70% of their time on infrastructure and environment management rather than actual data engineering.
 It's like being a chef who spends most of their time fixing the stove instead of cooking.

 **Why does this matter to you right now?**

 The modern data landscape is experiencing a seismic shift.
 Companies that can move fast with their data win.
 Those that can't get left behind.
-The traditional approach of building complex data platforms with Docker, Kubernetes, and a dozen different tools is creating a bottleneck that's strangling innovation [^9].
+The traditional approach of building complex data platforms with Docker, Kubernetes, and a dozen different tools is creating a bottleneck that's strangling innovation .

 ```mermaid
 flowchart TD